 ● The second activity in each chapter is called Matching Words with Definitions.

 According to research, it is not enough to see a word in context.
-At a certain point, it is important to look at the actual meaning of a word.
+At a certain point, it is helpful as well to see the meaning of a word.
 The matching activity provides that meaning, reinforcing what you learned in the previous activity.

 Keep in mind that a word may have more than one meaning.
 In fact, some words have quite a few meanings.
 (If you doubt it, try looking up the word make or draw in a dictionary.)
 In the Learning Center, you will focus on one common meaning for each vocabulary word.
 However, many of the words have additional meanings.
-For example, in Chapter 13, you will learn that devastate means “to upset deeply,” as in the sentence “The parents were devastated when they learned that their son had been arrested.”
-If you then look up devastate in the dictionary, you will discover that it has another meaning—“to destroy,” as in “The hurricane devastated much of Florida.”
+For example, in Chapter 13, you will learn that inclusive means “including much or everything,” as in the sentence “The newspaper’s coverage of the trial was inclusive.”
+If you then look up inclusive in the dictionary, you will discover that it has another meaning—“including the stated limits,” as in “The weekend auto show takes place from Friday through Monday inclusive.”
 After you learn one common meaning of a word, you will find yourself gradually learning its other meanings in the course of your school and personal reading.

 ● The third activity of the chapter is titled Sentence Check 1.

 It consists of ten sentences that give you an opportunity to test your understanding of the ten words.
 As you complete each item, be sure to read the explanations for each answer.
 Doing so will help you to master the words and to prepare for the remaining chapter activities and the unit tests.

 ● The fourth and fifth activity of each chapter are titled Sentence Check 2 and Final Check.
 These practices test you on all ten words, giving you two more chances to deepen your mastery.
 In Final Check, you have the context of an entire passage in which you can practice applying the words.